esnext/es6-module-transpiler/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-Any contributors to the master node-module-transpiler repository must sign the [Individual Contributor License Agreement (CLA)][cla].
+Any contributors to the master es6-module-transpiler repository must sign the [Individual Contributor License Agreement (CLA)][cla].
 It's a short form that covers our bases and makes sure you're eligible to contribute.

 [cla]: https://spreadsheets.google.com/spreadsheet/viewform?formkey=dDViT2xzUHAwRkI3X3k5Z0lQM091OGc6MQ&ndplr=1

-When you have a change you'd like to see in the master repository, [send a pull request](https://github.com/square/node-module-transpiler/pulls).
+When you have a change you'd like to see in the master repository, [send a pull request](https://github.com/square/es6-module-transpiler/pulls).
 Before we merge your request, we'll make sure you're in the list of people who have signed a CLA.